deckerweb/multisite-toolbar-additions/README.md

 ### 🎉 3.0.0 - March 2025
 * Brought back plugin into a lightweight and working state as it was originally intended!
-* Cleanup: Restricted admin menu feature got completely removed as it was causing lots of issues (the global super admin menu remains)
+* Cleanup: Restricted admin menu feature got completely removed as it was causing lots of issues (note: the global super admin menu remains)
-* Cleanup: Lot of supported plugins got removed as they are no longer available or outdated.
+* Cleanup: Lots of originally supported plugins got removed as these are no longer available or outdated.
 * Some info links, help texts, plus the _DDWlib Plugin Installer Recommendations_ library got removed, it is no longer wanted/supported anyways
 * **Note:** No longer in the .org plugin repo available – thanks to Matt...
 (I've taken it out myself as I have no longer interest in WordPress.org repo strategy) – just install yourself via ZIP file, see above under "Installation"